Byrd Postdoctoral Scholarship applications are due January 13, 2022.

-- a detailed description (fewer than 5 pages) of the specific research project to be conducted during the term of the internship
+- Research Proposal (up to five pages) of the specific research project to be conducted during the term of the internship, which includes:

-In addition, 3 letters of reference and a letter of support from the Byrd Center mentor should be sent directly from the writers to firstname.lastname@example.org .
+Finally, 4 letters of reference/support (three letters of reference and one letter of support from the Byrd Center mentor).
+These letters should be sent directly from the writers to Byrd-Fellow@osu.edu.

-All application materials must be received by a deadline to be determined in Fall 2022.
-Selection of scholarship recipients will be made as determined in Fall 2022.
+All application materials must be received by January 13, 2023.
+Selection of scholarship recipients will be made by March 15, 2023.

 The Ohio State University is an Equal Opportunity/Affirmative Action employer.
 Qualified women, minorities, Vietnam-era Veterans, disabled Veterans and individuals with disabilities are encouraged to apply.
 Successful completion of a background check is required for all final candidates.